alexdinkelacker/MATLAB/PID_Tuning_BuiltIn/README.md

 # PID Tuning with built in PID Controller Block

 > * This is a very powerful tool for any mechanical or electrical system to use.
+> * You can view all the screenshots below in the Screenshots folder.

 > * Below is the base model for the design in Simulink.